ehn-dcc-development/hcert-trust/hcert_trust_exchange.md

 ### Data integrity and data origin authentication

-Basic data integrity and data origin authentication SHALL be provided by using TLS version 1.2, or higher, with strong cipher suites.
+Basic data integrity and data origin authentication SHALL  shall meet or exceed SOGIS (https://www.sogis.eu) contemproary standards.
+And at the time of writing SHALL be provided by using TLS version 1.2, or higher, with strong cipher suites.
 The TLS certificate used by each Participating Country SHALL be provided by the Secretariat via the master URL.

 The key used to verify any present signed set of JWKs SHALL be provided by the Secretariat via the master URL.